TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 Similar to previous test cases, you can pair up positive (`0 errors`) and negative test cases.

 Make sure that there are no errors in tests with a `resolve x to y` clause.
 These tests are invalid when there are errors.
 {: .notice .notice-warning}

+### Testing notes

+Notes are notices that display some information.
+Testing notes is similar to testing errors, add a `x notes` clause to a test to expect notes in the test fragment.

+Make sure that there are no errors in tests with a `x notes` clause.
+These tests are invalid when there are errors.
+{: .notice .notice-warning}

 ### Testing Type Error Checking